 The FDA has started requiring medical device manufacturers to put unique device identifiers (UDI) on their products.
 Health care providers need to be able to track the product UDIs throughout their inventory distribution processes—from item receipt to use on the patient.

-Unlike other point-of-use systems for medical supplies, OptiFlex CL (Cath Lab) and OptiFlex SS (Surgical Services) are designed to enable UDI chain of custody tracking.
+OptiFlex Cath Lab and OptiFlex Surgical Services systems are designed to enable UDI chain of custody tracking.

 - With a single scan you can easily parse and capture lot, serial number, and expiration date off the package bar code at point of care.

 - The ability to identify a device, associate it to a patient, and document it in the electronic health record (EHR) can greatly improve recall handling, which is especially critical for implantable devices.